Feltham: Recent developments

+In June 2024 a Surrey Police officer, who repeatedly drove his police car into a 10-month-old breeding heifer, called Beau Lucy, in Raleigh Road, was removed from frontline duties.

 Geography

 Feltham is centred 13.5 mi west south west of central London at Charing Cross and centred 2.5 mi from the centre of Heathrow Airport.

 The neighbouring settlements are Hounslow, Ashford, East Bedfont (including Hatton), Sunbury Common, Cranford and Hanworth.

 Governance

 There is no specific town council for Feltham; instead a Bedfont, Feltham, Hanworth area forum of councillors considers issues specific to the area on the London Borough of Hounslow's council.

 The town forms part of Feltham and Heston parliamentary constituency (and the South West London Assembly constituency which elects the geographic element of members who advise, steer, assist and scrutinise the Mayor of London who is directly responsible for only certain designated policy areas such as Transport for London).
 There are two local government wards falling entirely within Feltham – Feltham North and Feltham West – though locals often consider sections of the Hanworth Park and Bedfont wards as forming part of Feltham.
-This area was represented in parliament from 1992 to 2011 by Alan Keen, MP (Lab).
-After his death, Labour, reflecting the long-standing voting trends of the area, as commented on by The Guardian in 2011, won the by-election with Seema Malhotra.
+This area was represented in Parliament from 1992 to 2011 by Alan Keen (Labour).
+After his death, Labour candidate Seema Malhotra won the by-election.

 Feltham Magistrates' Court was built in 1902 as a town hall but converted to a magistrates' court in 1906.
 The court closed in 2016.

 Immediately adjacent to the town centre is MoD Feltham, a secure 30 acre site belonging to the Ministry of Defence.